adrianprv/HKF-Memory-Hard-Key-Derivation-Function-Passwords/README.md

 3. Mix the final key with random values from the memory pool.<br>
 The final hash is obtained by combining the result with the output of a stream cipher, which basically is an ireversible strong encryption.

-The beauty of this design is that any stream cipher can be used also any step can be configurated.
+The advantage of this design is that any stream cipher can be used also any step can be adjusted.
-In current version, on a single core of a first generation i7, a 256 bytes hash requires 3.5 seconds with 1Gb of memory and one million rounds.
+On a single core of a first generation i7, 4 seconds of hash comes at a cost of 1Gb of memory and one million pickup rounds.

 <b>Usage</b>